 RewriteRule .* https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]

-This will allow HTTP redirection for all queries but those who come to IP 127.0.0.x.
-You can play with the regular expression to do exceptions.
+This will allow HTTP redirection for all queries but those that come to IP 127.0.0.x.
+You can play with the regular expression to make exceptions.

 Remember to modify Apache's configuration in the <Directory> tag to allow all to be overwritten.